Drakicy/GAMES/README.md

 ## Examples

-Every example from the article linked above is present in the directory.
+Every example from the article is linked above is present in the directory.
 See the article for more information.